-These traits will dictate the people you collaborate with successfully, your teamworking ability, and the type of environment you prefer to work in.
+These traits will dictate the people you collaborate with successfully, your team-working ability, and the type of environment you prefer to work in.
 Your position on the conscientiousness scale can help to predict your job performance (Hurtz & Donovan, 2000).
 For example, people who are highly conscientious are more able to work within teams and are less likely to be absent from work.
 These traits are also connected to leadership ability (Neubert, 2004).
 Although it may seem counterintuitive at first, if you score low on the agreeableness scale, you are more likely to be a good leader.
-If you consider the division between leaders and followers on a team, those who make decisions and voice their opinions when they do not agree are promoted to higher ranks, while those who are happy to go along with the consensus remain followers.
+If you consider the division between leaders and followers on a team. those who make decisions and voice their opinions when they do not agree are promoted to higher ranks, while those who are happy to go along with the consensus remain followers.

 These traits will also influence your overall enjoyment of the workplace experience.
 For example, agreeableness and extroversion are indicators that you will enjoy a social workplace where the environment is set up to foster collaboration through an open office concept and lots of team-working.
+Conversely, if you score low on these two traits, that doesn't mean that you will not be a good worker, just that you might not suit this type of environment.
+If you score low on these two traits but high on openness and conscientiousness, you might instead be an excellent entrepreneur or skilled in creative pursuits such as design or storytelling.

-Psychologist World provides quizzes to discover where you sit on each factor's continuum.
+Psycholo gist World provides quizzes to discover where vou sit on each factor's continuu m.